aaronbieber/ssp/content/posts/2018-10-10-change-your-perspective.markdown

 that this is a city (or even that it's Boston, if you're very familiar with that particular building).

-{% img modest drop /images/uploads/change-your-perspective/300-clarendon-birds.jpg "300 Clarendon Birds" %}
+{{< img "modest drop" "/images/uploads/change-your-perspective/300-clarendon-birds.jpg" "300 Clarendon Birds" >}}

 The point I'm trying to make is that I was walking to work; I wasn't actively out on a photo shoot trying to make art.
 I look all around me all the time,